 “UCSF Fresno Family Medicine addresses the health care needs of our community while offering hands-on training.
 You will work at our unique blend of rural and urban sites in diverse settings ranging from health centers caring for farm workers to state of the art managed care hospitals.
 Your experiences are reinforced by a rich array of educational presentations, support for community projects, research opportunities, and an emphasis on evidence-based principles.
 Our many talented faculty and our large supportive staff make Fresno a friendly place to work and learn.”

 UCSF Fresno residents receive a wealth of clinical experience in a range of settings.
 Residents work at Community Regional Medical Center (CRMC) caring for a large multi-cultural, indigent population.
-Family medicine residents also obtain training at Adventist Medical Center-Reedley, Adventist Medical Center-Selma, Kaiser Permanente Medical Center-Fresno, and Veteran’s Administration Central California Health Care System (VA).
+Family medicine residents also obtain training at Adventist Medical Center-Reedley, Valley Children’s Health Care, and Veteran’s Administration Central California Health Care System (VA).

 Adventist Medical Center-Reedley provides all of our residents with a unique rural birthing center experience including operative obstetrics in a rural hospital administered by Adventist Health.
-Care is also provided to continuity patients at Adventist Medical Center-Selma, a rural hospital adjacent to our family health center in Selma.
+Continuity patients are seen at the clinic located next to the hospital.

-UCSF Fresno residents complete a scholarly and quality improvement project during their three years of training.
-Residents receive extensive support and individualized expert assistance for their projects by family medicine research faculty and staff.
+Residents complete a scholarly and quality improvement project during their three years of training where they receive extensive support and individualized expert assistance for their projects by family medicine research faculty and staff.
 They present their project to their peers and members of the UCSF Fresno academic community at the end of their three years of training.
 Residents have multiple opportunities for regional and national dissemination work that is encouraged by the program.

 All residents receive the latest medical education software applications for smart devices in order to assist them in referencing commonly encountered diseases as well as treatment guidelines for bacterial and fungal infections.
 Technical support for computer hardware and software is readily available.

 UCSF Fresno has a strong administrative infrastructure which allows residents and faculty to concentrate on learning and caring for patients.
-Clinical and administrative personnel dedicated to UCSF Fresno Family and Community Medicine assist with residency scheduling, coordination, research and grants, practice management issues and providing key quality assurance and utilization feedback to residents.
+Clinical and administrative personnel dedicated to assist with residency scheduling, coordination, research and grants, practice management issues and providing key quality assurance and utilization feedback to residents.

 UCSF Fresno graduates are physicians who are confident in their knowledge and skills in all areas of family medicine and practice in a variety of rural and urban settings and as health care advocates for the populations they serve.
 We look for people to join our team who seek an all-inclusive approach to training in family medicine and are prepared to become tomorrow’s health care leaders.